Wildwood Trackers

 On Sunday Sept 29, six people met at Walter & Julie's to do some tracking exercises.

-For more information about Tracking, please visit the Wildwood Survival website.
+For more information about Tracking, please visit the Wildwood Tracking website

 The tracking box was raked out the day before in the morning, and half was re-raked the evening before our meeting.